*Sign up to attend South Fork Preserve docent-led events on our Events Calendar*

 Docents commit to assisting with three events per year at the South Fork Preserve.
 At the start of their Docent service, new members attend a series of training events and complete a background check.
 Continuing Docents are encouraged to attend training events to help refresh knowledge as they lead interpretive events.
 Docents must be eager to learn and eager to share their knowledge, and willing to abide by City of Davis policies.

-If you are interested in joining as a Docent, please email Karin Young (email@example.com) for more information.
+If you are interested in joining as a Docent, we invite you to attend an upcoming Info Session!
+Visit our calendar to find the next info session & training dates.
+Please email Karin Young (karin AT putahcreekcouncil.org) for more information.